solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-It blocks any spams, login attempts and malicious access to the back-end requested from the specific countries, and also prevents zero-day exploit.
+It blocks spam posts, login attempts and malicious access to the back-end requested from the specific countries, and also prevents zero-day exploit.

 == Description ==

-A considerable number of WordPress plugin and theme vulnerabilities have been disclosed every month.
+A considerable number of WordPress vulnerabilities in plugins and themes have been disclosed every month.
 You can easily find them at [WPScan Vulnerability Database](https://wpvulndb.com/ "WPScan Vulnerability Database") and
   [Exploits Database](https://www.exploit-db.com/ "Exploits Database by Offensive Security")